-Every year during our wedding photography consultations the same question comes up over and over again – what are our favorite wedding venue in Toronto?
+Every year during our wedding photography consultations the same question comes up over and over again – what are Toronto’s most unconventional wedding venues?
 It is a great question and there is no easy answer because Toronto is blessed with abundance of cool and unique wedding venues.
 Here is a list that we have compiled over years of photographing over 400 weddings in our neighborhood.

 This place used to be a department store build in 1907.
 Located on Queen Street West and once considered the tallest building in the neighborhood.
 The building was recently renovated and now is a home to retail space, galleries, exhibitions and social events.
 What we love about this place is great light, exposed bricks, great textures, vintage elevators and the most amazing view from the rooftop terrace.